Planning and executing meetings and events can be fun and rewarding, yet also challenging and stressful.

 As you can see, there’s overlap and connection with these roles, and both jobs are often handled by one person or team.
 When you do face a project that requires assistance from different specialists, it’s important to get everyone involved in communicating effectively.

-Be sure to invite all of your vendors and partners to a kick off meeting and share each other’s contact information.
+Be sure to invite all of your vendors and partners to a kick-off meeting and share each other’s contact information.
 It is clearly understood that you, the planner, are the boss and decision maker.
 Ask each partner to identify their team’s lead contact so there is no question about it later.

 State the experience you want to deliver for the presenters, executives, and attendees.
-Provide information on the decisions that have been made, or still need to be made regarding the venue, theme and schedule.
+Provide information on the decisions that have been made, or still need to be made, regarding the venue, theme and schedule.

-Now that you’ve assembled the team and they are working to craft your scope and budget, schedule a time to visit the selected venue and literally walk-through the areas that will be used for your event.
+Now that you’ve assembled the team and they are working to craft your scope and budget, schedule a time to visit the selected venue and literally walk through the areas that will be used for your event.
 Event Managers may want to spend time with venue logistics like parking, handicap access, catering, pre-function spaces and even guest rooms (when held in a hotel).

 The Event Producers will spend their time talking about load-in access, power, rigging, empty case storage and more.